jakartaee/batch-tck/jakarta.batch.arquillian.exec.example/README.md

 ## How to run the TCK against GlassFish

+NOTE: The TCK doesn't pass with any existing GlassFish release yet.
+The work on GlassFish 7.x has only started and support for Batch 2.1 has not been implemented there yet.

-First, install GlassFish on the same machine and then start it with the default configuration.
+First, install GlassFish on the same machine and then start it with the default configuration. (`asadmin start-domain`).

+Then start the default database with `asadmin start-database`).

 Then execute: